 (…existing texts….)

-Key MIC = Not present when using an AEAD cipher; otherwise, MIC(KCK, EAPOL)
+Key MIC = Not present when using an AEAD cipher; otherwise, MIC(PTK-KCK, EAPOL)

 (…existing texts….)

-Verifies that the MIC is valid, i.e., it uses the KCK that is part of the PTK to verify that there is no data integrity error, or that the AEAD decryption steps succeed.
+Verifies that the MIC is valid, i.e., it uses the PTK-KCK that is part of the PTK to verify that there is no data integrity error, or that the AEAD decryption steps succeed.

 Instruction to TGme Editor: Update REVme D2.0 13.8.4 FT authentication sequence: contents of third message as shown below (track change on).